marxanweb/general/documentation/docs_admin.md

 If you don't then you can try to clear your site cache and service worker.
 For more information see [Clearing cache and service worker](#clearing-cache-and-service-worker).

-#### Removing clumping projects
-Marxan Web uses temporary projects to be able to see the effects of changes to the BLM value and sometimes these projects are not deleted.
-These projects are stored in the users/_clumping folder.
-All of the projects in this folder can be deleted whenever necessary.

 ### Updates
 To install software updates to marxan-server: